-This year we had so much fun designing and building crossbows.
+This year we had a blast designing and building crossbows.
 This could be turned into a fun challenge for the classroom.
 Have kids construct their cross bow then challenge them to shoot Q-Tips, remember, safety first!
 Create challenges to see who can be the most accurate or who can shoot the farthest.
 You can also create a game with targets (floating balloons would be fun) and see who can rack up the most points!

 This can be done anywhere.

 And since it is the end of the year, why not power up your builds and make catapult cannons!

 Build a Water Clock and Count Down the End of School

 Kids love a good countdown!
 So why not take our Water Clock STEM Activity and increase the size to an epic water clock to countdown the end of the school year.
 Kids will love building this massive clock (use buckets or large water bottles), then watching the water pour out as the final minutes of their school year tick away.

 Confetti cannons are an exciting way to end the year!
 Kids can make simple individual ones, or challenge your class to work as a group and build a massive one!
 Shred up all those worksheets to make your confetti (this can be incredibly therapeutic for kids too after a stressful year!).
 At the end of your celebration have everyone set off their confetti cannons at once for an epic end to the school year no one will forget!

 Alternatively, you can make seed bombs and launchers and fill the school yard with wildflowers.

 Want an eco-friendly, recycled paper project to use all of those craft paper scraps at the end of the year?
 Make recycled seed paper and seed bombs that are a colourful keepsake of the year of learning, then blossom into beautiful wildflowers!